BBUK/Bell-Boy/README.md

 The first, "grabber" takes data from the IMU, transforms it into angle, rotational velocity and rotational acceleration and pushes the data to the users browser via a websocket.
 As the force applied by the ringer on the rope needs to be distinguished from gravity, vibration and sensor noise, the solution:

 (a) oversamples data from the IMUs (sensors output at 500Hz but the user sees 125Hz).

 (b) uses a straightforward Mayhony-type filter to calculate angles (I previously used the extended Kalman filter (from https://github.com/hhyyti/dcm-imu) to calculate bell angle but it produced no better results in this application).

-(d) uses a Savitsky-Golay filter to smooth the measured rotational acceleration (d) requires an one-time calibration of the IMU system (from https://bitbucket.org/alberto_pretto/imu_tk).
+(c) uses a Savitsky-Golay filter to smooth the measured rotational acceleration

+(d) requires an one-time calibration of the IMU system (from https://bitbucket.org/alberto_pretto/imu_tk).
 This is a really useful method of scale and bias calibration that does not require the IMU to be exactly positioned.

 The grabber communicates with the user's broswer via websocketd (https://github.com/joewalnes/websocketd).